Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 \subsubsection{Small-scale redshift-space galaxy clustering}

-We have seen in the previous subsection that large-scale RSD can be a useful tool to test gravity theories which strongly affect structure formation on large scales, such as the nDGP model, while for models such as $f(R)$ gravity, in which gravity is modified on small, nonlinear, scales, the constraints are weaker.
+We have seen in the previous subsection that large-scale RSD can be a useful tool to test gravity theories which strongly affect structure formation on large scales, such as nDGP, while for models such as $f(R)$ gravity, where gravity is modified on small nonlinear scales, the constraints are generally weaker.
 However, this conclusion should be read with the particular context of the analysis in mind.
 Neither the perturbative theoretical templates for RSD nor the numerical results from our HOD catalogs are accurate enough for the highly nonlinear regime, where the FoG effect due to the virial motions of small galaxies dominates the anisotropies in galaxy clustering and can potentially be affected by an enhanced gravity force.
-For this reason, it is worthwhile to explore this regime in greater details using different techniques.
-In this subsection, we describe the subhalo abundance matching (SHAM) technique \cite{Conroy:2005aq,Rachel,moster} to predict galaxy clustering, in particular, the small-scale RSDs in $f(R)$ gravity.
-This subsection is largely a review of the results presented in Ref.~\cite{He:2018oai}, to make this paper complete.
+For this reason, it is important to explore this regime in greater details using different techniques.
+In this subsection, we visit this topic by using two alternative approaches, subhalo abundance matching (SHAM) technique \cite{Conroy:2005aq,Rachel,moster} and hydrodynamical simulations of galaxy formation in modified gravity models \cite{Arnold:2019vpg,Hernandez-Aguayo:2020kgq} (cf.~\S~\ref{sect:SHAM_SHYBONE}), to predict galaxy clustering, in particular small-scale RSD, in the $f(R)$ and nDGP models studied above.
+Part of this subsection consists of a review of the results presented in Ref.~\cite{He:2018oai}.
+We note that, in considering halo catalogs generated by HOD, SHAM and hydrodynamical simulations, our intention in this paper is not to explicitly undertake apple-to-apple comparisons of the various simulations, i.e., it is rather to enumerate and present the possible summary statistics that can be derived from upcoming galaxy clustering survey data to test gravity, than to conduct a rigorous quantitative comparison of different summary statistics under exactly the same controlled conditions.
+The latter will be left for future works.

-The SHAM technique assumes that galaxies reside in subhalos, and that through a monotonic relation between a property of a subhalo and an observed property of a galaxy, subhalos selected in a simulation correspond to galaxies observed in a galaxy survey.
-The clustering of subhalos from the simulation therefore can be compared to the observed clustering of galaxies directly.
-An advantage of SHAM is that there is no ambiguity of galaxy bias.
-Moreover, the method can fully explore nonlinear effects, such as the FoG, on small scales as it utilizes N-body simulations directly.
-However, straightforward as the SHAM method may seem to be, it is indeed non-trivial to practically implement it and effectively control systematics.